 The UK asylum system is tough.
 Securing asylum status is difficult, complex and can be extremely time-consuming.
 What’s more, people seeking asylum are not permitted to work, leaving them dependent on payments from the government to a few pounds a day.
 As a result, their lives are stressful and full of hardship

-12,213asylum seekers had been waiting for longer than six months for an initial decision by December 2018
+46,796people seeking asylum had been waiting for longer than six months for an initial decision at the end of December 2020

 £5a day, is the amount asylum seekers are given to live on